owarleysouza/tosho/README.md

 11. React Hook Form
 12. Zod

-# ⚠ Algumas observações sobre o ToSho
+# ⚠ Some observations about ToSho

-- Não há funcionalidade de recuperar senha ainda.
-Eu espero implementar o mais breve possível.
+- There is no feature for password recovery yet.
+But I hope to do that soon.

-Obrigado!
+Thank you!